thewildjacko/ChordCombiner-SwiftUI/README.md

 2. A **slash chord** *(single chord symbol over an alternate bass)*
 3. A **polychord** *(two chord symbols, one over the other)*

 After selecting lower and upper chords, the user can view each chord's notes highlighted on separate piano keyboards, stacked in order of chord degree size, with the names of the notes displayed above the keyboard.
 They can also view the combined result on a 3rd keyboard, with each chords' notes highlighted in different colors.
-Glyphs are also displayed on the notes to show which chord each note belongs to.
+Circle glyphs are also displayed on the notes to show which chord each note belongs to.

 After viewing the chords on the main page, the user can then navigate to detail pages with more information about the resulting chord or chords.
 Possible information displayed includes: